 Service Design

-In this stage the plans produced by Service Strategy are translated into the blueprint for delivering the related objectives [IT-D].
-During Service Design strategic principles are converted into a service portfolio.
+In this stage, the plans produced by the Service Strategy are translated into the blueprint for delivering the related objectives [IT-D].
+During the Service Design, strategic principles are converted into a service portfolio.
 Service Design not only concerns new services but also services that are already part of the service portfolio.
 Changes and improvements can be necessary to maintain or enhance or maintain the value to customers.

 Service Design is structured as a set of activities and/or processes that are needed to identify requirements and define the proposed solution that is able to meet these requirements.